-One of the three specific wine regions in the Austrian state or generic wine-growing region Styria, The history of viticulture dates back to the fourth century BC.
-In the monarchy there were at the end of the 19th century in the then so-called Lower Styria still 35,000 hectares of vineyards - that was about 15 times the amount compared to today.
-But at that time counted in today Slovenia lying areas.
-The Habsburg Archduke Johann (1782-1859) set the course for the Styrian quality viticulture by founding a trial winery near Marburg.
-The Pinot Blanc of the today in Slovenia At the time, lying Riede Jerusalem was one of the most sought after white wines in Europe.
+One of the three specific ones wine regions in the Austrian state or generic wine-growing region Styria, The history of viticulture goes back to the fourth century BC.
+In the monarchy there was still 35,000 hectares of vineyards in Lower Styria at the end of the 19th century - that was about 15 times the amount compared to today.
+Back then, counted in today Slovenia lying areas.
+The Habsburg Archduke Johann (1782-1859) set the course for Styrian quality wine growing by founding a trial winery near Marburg.
+The Pinot Blanc from today in Slovenia lying reed Jerusalem at that time was one of the most coveted white wines in Europe.

 The area is divided into an area on the Slovenian border and the Sausal region west of Leibnitz.
-The Sausal slopes in up to 650 meters above sea level are up to 42 ° (90%) Tilt partly to be managed only with winch.
-They are among the steepest vineyards Austria.
-Well-known wine-growing communities are Berghausen, Ehrenhausen, Gamlitz, Heimschuh, Kitzeck (Viticulture Museum), Leibnitz, Leutschach, Silberberg (Viticulture school), playing field, St. Andrä in the Sausal and Sulztal.
-These are through the South Styrian Wine Route, Sausal Wine Road and Rebenland Wine Road (also Klapotetz wine route ) connected with each other.
+The sausal slopes up to 650 meters above sea level are up to 42 ° (90%) Tilt partly only to be operated with a cable winch.
+You are one of the steepest vineyards Austria.
+Well-known wine-growing communities are Berghausen, Ehrenhausen, Gamlitz, Heimschuh, Kitzeck (Viticulture Museum), Leibnitz, Leutschach, Silberberg (Wine School), Spielfeld, St. Andrä im Sausal and Sulztal.
+These are through the South Styrian Wine Route, Sausal Wine Route and Rebenland Wine Route (also Klapotetz wine route ) connected with each other.

-Among the best known Rieden count Altenberg, Annaberg, Anzried, mountain court, Czamillonberg, Eckberg, Eichberg, Einöd, Gaisriegl, Gold, Count, Grassnitzberg (with Subrieden Grassnitzberg, Hochgrassnitzberg, Mittelplatsch), Harrachegg, Hochberg, Kaiseregg, Kittenberg, Koregg, Kranachberg (with satisfied Jägersberg, Oberfahrenbach, Rotriegl), Kreuzberg, Langriegel, Nussberg.
-Obegg Oberglanzberg, Pfarrweingarten.
-Pössnitzberg (with Subrieden Krepskogel, Römerstein), Schlossberg, Schusterberg, Sernauberg, Sgaminegg, Speiseegg, Steinbach, Stermetzberg, Sulz, Trebien, Wielitsch, Wilhelmshöhe, Witscheinberg and Zieregg,
+The most famous Rieden count Altenberg, Annaberg, Anzried, Berggericht, Czamillonberg, Eckberg, Eichberg, Einöd, Gaisriegl Gold count Grassnitzberg (with Subrieden Grassnitzberg, Hochgrassnitzberg, Mittelplatsch), Harrachegg, Hochberg, Kaiseregg, Kittenberg Koregg Kranachberg (with Subrieden Jägersberg, Oberfahrenbach, Rotriegl), Kreuzberg, Langriegel, Nussberg.
+Obegg, Oberglanzberg, Pfarrweingarten.
+Pössnitzberg (with Subrieden Krepskogel, Römerstein), Schlossberg, Schusterberg, Sernauberg, Sgaminegg, Essenegg, Steinbach, Stermetzberg, Sulz, Trebien, Wielitsch, Wilhelmshöhe, Witscheinberg and Zieregg,

-The climate is characterized by Pannonian and southern European influences.
-The precipitation amounts are twice as high as in the Burgenland and in Lower Austria, The warm and humid weather favors the spread of Botrytis for the production noble sweet Wines.
-As soil types dominate slate, sand, marl and lime soil.
-A sandy-clayey sedimentary rock, often mixed with shell limestone, is called here Opok,
+The climate is influenced by Pannonian and southern European influences.
+The rainfall is twice as high as in Burgenland and in Lower Austria, The warm, humid weather favors the spread of Botrytis for the production noble sweet Wines.
+Slate, sand, marl and lime soils predominate as soil types.
+A sandy-clay sedimentary rock, often mixed with shell limestone, is called here Opok,